yousefelassal/quote-cron/README.md

 > The real problem is not whether machines think but whether men do.

 > A friend is someone who gives you total freedom to be yourself.

+> I can't listen to that much Wagner.
+I start getting the urge to conquer Poland.